‘Dance Moms’ Brynn Rumfallo To Debut Her Own Clothing Line

 This new clothing line looks like it will feature denim with patches on it, as Brynn Rumfallo appears to be fixing them onto some kind jean skirt or jacket in the photo.
 It is unclear who the clothing line will be targeted toward, but it is likely that it will be for children around Brynn’s age.
 By doing this, Brynn Rumfallo will also be able to model the clothing in addition to selling it under her name.

-Her fans seemed to be delighted in the news, with several of her followers proclaiming that they were going to be buying pieces on July 1, even without seeing what it will look like.
+Her fans seemed to be delighted by the news, with several of her followers proclaiming that they were going to be buying pieces on July 1, even without seeing what it will look like.

 One fan gushed over how proud she was of Brynn Rumfallo’s recent successes.

 “I’m literally so proud of you omg, congratulations!!
 I love you so much and I can’t wait for your line to be released because it already looks so cool!
-I’m going to buy so much stuff! keep killing it girl,” she said.
+I’m going to buy so much stuff! keep killing it girl.”

 Another wrote a heartfelt message to Brynn, expressing how excited she was for how far she had come since her debut on Dance Moms.

 “You are truly amazing and have come so far since you first came on dm.
-I can’t wait to see how your line turns out and I know it will be amazing <333 July 1st is soooo far away!!” she wrote.
+I can’t wait to see how your line turns out and I know it will be amazing <333 July 1st is soooo far away!!”

 Fans were confused, however, when not long after the pair stated they had returned to Arizona, they were back on set filming with Dance Moms.
 It appears that after her departure from the team, at some point, Brynn Rumfallo joined the Mini Team where she acted as their mentor and dance captain.